fx-biocoder/fx-biocoder/README.md

-Python Developer, with a background in Biotechnology.
+Software Developer, with a background in Biotechnology.
 Currently specializing in Software Engineering using C++.

 ## Some of my projects